-Natural Remedies for Dry Eyes
+Some Great Natural Remedies for Dry Eyes

-Humidify the Air
+Humidify the air

-Of course, the moisture in the air will help lubricate them and make them feel relaxed.
+The moisture in the air will help lubricate them and make them feel relaxed.
 You will also prevent discomfort or irritation, which tends to be very common when you are in very dry environments.

 In addition to hydrating your eyes, potatoes also relax and reduce inflammation in them.
 If necessary, change the slices so that the hydration is constant and you get the best results.

 We hope that these remedies for dry eyes will be useful for you and relieve the discomfort of this irritating complaint.

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.

 - A randomized controlled trial of omega-3 fatty acids in dry eye syndrome.
 Rahul Bhargava, Prachi KumaDry eye syndrome.
 (2014).
 University of Michigan Kellogg Eye Center.
 Retrieved July 2, 2014, from

 kellogg.umich.edu/patientcare/conditions/dry.eye.html#treatmentr, Manjushrii Kumar, Namrata Mehra, Anurag Mishra Int J Ophthalmol.
 (2013) 6(6): 811–816.

 - Dry eyes.
 (2011, October 22).
 National Institutes of Health.
 Retrieved July 2, 2014, from